intuit/Traverser/README.md

 Traverser solves a one of the most common tasks to operate on tree or graph data structure:

-- flatten into collection or stream
-- perform an action during traversal
+- enumerate tree or graph nodes into a traverse sequence
+- execute client actions on each enumerated node
-- control traversal flow
+- fine grained control of the traversal loop (continue, break, skip nodes)

 It exposes rich and fine level of capabilities like:
 - iterators
 - both depth- and breadth- first search (DFS/BFS)
+- pre- and post- order actions
+- cycle detection
 - visitors
-- local / global context
+- global and local node contexts

 It helps in several areas:
 - speed up implementation by re-using generic  solution (stable, tested, well-performant solution)
 - reduce codebase
 - expand and adjust use cases with simple changes
-- decouples traversing from data structure, which boosts maintenability
+- decouples traversing routine from data structure and client actions, which boosts maintenability

 ## Getting Started